ArgoYu/patient_tracker/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+me and my research team is working on this project right now, we have been working hard and trying to make as much as progress as we can!

+I hope it comes out well!